-A.12.1) Branch Property consists of all non-cash assets and items owned by the Barony for the benefit of the Barony and its members.
+7.1 Branch Property consists of all non-cash assets and items owned by the Barony for the benefit of the Barony and its members.
+This includes coronet and champions regalia, officers equipment and regalia, practice “loaner-gear” and supplies, feast cooking and serving items, tents, shades, popups, tables, libraries and all other baronial property used for events and administration of the branch.

-A.12.2) Branch property is administered by the Chamberlain, a warranted deputy of the Exchequer.
+7.2 All general Branch property is administered by the Chamberlain, a warranted deputy of the Exchequer.
 The Chamberlain must have a signed Financial Warrant executed by the Kingdom Exchequer and the Crown.
 In the absence of a Chamberlain, the duties devolve to the Exchequer.

-A.12.2.a) The Chamberlain will ensure that records are kept of all Baronial property, and where that property is stored.
-A report on the status of all baronial property and its location will be submitted at least annually for publication in the Baronial newsletter.
+7.3 The Chamberlain will ensure that records are kept of all Baronial property, and where that property is stored.
+A report on the status of all baronial property and its location will be submitted at least annually to the Exchequer for inclusion with the annual financial statement.

-A.12.2.b) All Baronial property will be inventoried every year.
+7.4 All Baronial property will be inventoried every year.
 Reports of damage to, or loss of, Baronial property should be made to the Wyewood Council.

-A.12.2.c) A written contract for items stored with individuals must be kept on file with the annual inventory list.
+7.5 Acknowledgement for all items stored with individuals (e.g. chanpions, officers, etc.) must be kept on file with the annual inventory list.
+This acknowledgement can be in the form of a receipt for property received, contract or other form acknowledging stewardship of baronial property and assurance of return at end of term or when requested.

-A.12.3) Branch property and files checked out to an officer, or other individual, must be accounted for at the end of term for that officer or individual. \
+7.6 Branch property and files checked out to an officer, or other individual, must be accounted for at the end of term for that officer or individual. \

-Individuals within the Barony may request the use of baronial property for official SCA purposes provided they demonstrate and accept responsibility for the property they desire to use.
+7.7 Individuals within the Barony may request the use of baronial property for official SCA purposes provided they demonstrate and accept responsibility for the property they desire to use.
 Such a request must specify the property to be used, where the property will be stored, and for how long the property will be used by the requestor.

-A.15.4.b) Requests shall be approved by the Wyewood Council.

-A.12.4.c) A written contract for item(s) drafted, and the item(s) shall be rented for a fee of $1.

-A.12.4.d) Should a scheduling conflict arise; official baronial use and baronial events take precedence.

-A.12.5) he Chamberlain and members of the Financial Committee will each have keys to any commercial storage unit maintained for the Branch.
+7.8 Should the Branch rent/lease a storage unit, the Chamberlain and members of the Financial Committee will each have keys to any commercial storage unit maintained for the Branch.

-A.12.6) Trailers:
+7.9 Trailers:

 7.9a All trailers owned by the SCA are to be used for storing and transporting SCA property to and from SCA functions.
 Trailers owned by the SCA may not be used for strictly personal purposes by the members of the branch.